top of page

 Who is an Assessing Officer?

 An AO is the primary point of contact between the taxpayer and the Income Tax Department.
-The AO’s are assigned based on the geographical location of the taxpayer and the level of income.
-The AO is also known as the jurisdictional assessing officer is an essential part of the tax assessment process under Income Tax.
+The AOs are assigned based on the geographical location of the taxpayer and the level of income.
+The AO also known as the jurisdictional assessing officer is an essential part of the tax assessment process under Income Tax.

-How to Find your Jurisdictional Assessing Officer (AO) and AO Code?
+How to Find Your Jurisdictional Assessing Officer (AO) and AO Code?

-Finding your jurisdictional AO and AO code is essential for efficiently managing the income tax obligations.
+Finding your jurisdictional AO and AO code is essential for efficiently managing income tax obligations.
 Here is how to get the details:

 • Visit the e-Filing portal: Visit the Income Tax e-Filing portal at incometaxindiaefiling.gov.in.

-• Use the ‘Know Your AO’ feature: Navigate to ‘Know Your AO’ feature under the Quick Links option.
+• Use the ‘Know Your AO’ feature: Navigate to the ‘Know Your AO’ feature under the Quick Links option.

 select Know Your AO

-• Enter PAN and Mobile Number: Enter the PAN and mobile details and click on ‘Continue’ button.
+• Enter PAN and Mobile Number: Enter the PAN and mobile details and click on the ‘Continue’ button.

 Enter PAN and Mobile Number

-• View AO details: After the submission of PAN, the details of jurisdictional AO, including AO code, email address, and the contact information will be displayed on the portal.
+• View AO details: After the submission of PAN, the details of jurisdictional AO, including the AO code, email address, and contact information will be displayed on the portal.

 View the Details of Jurisdictional AO